wickedmotion/chime-app/sounds/README.md

 - simple-bleep.mp3
 - bell.mp3

-- start-sound.wav
+- start-sound.wav // preferably to use a shorter sound
-- end-sound.wav
+- end-sound.wav // personal vistory sound
-- long-start-sound.wav
+- long-start-sound.wav // preferably to use a longer sound

 When you do not replace these sounds with the right naming you get these errors in the console (Inspector in browser):